Halberstadt: One of the world's slowest, longest "concerts"

 A performance of John Cage's organ piece As Slow As Possible began in the Burchardikirche in Halberstadt in September 2001; the performance is scheduled to take 639 years.
 The concert began on 5 September 2001 with a rest lasting 17 months.
-On the dates of the sound changes the church is usually well visited.
+On August 5, 2026 an A4 pipe was added to the organ to make an eight note chord which was witnessed by visitors from around the world.
+The next sound change is scheduled for October 5, 2027.